 Marmion Road, this old YMCA building was transformed into an attractive, modern terrace.
 With easy access into central Brighton and high reaching views over Hove from front and rear balconies its location is enviable.
 The interior design of these houses are finished to a very high spec and give a luxurious feel to the houses.
 The multitude of high, large windows makes for a bright and open interior.

 situated around a lake, this was a mixed development of houses and luxury flats.
-This was the last of the large developments PR Homes was involved in and because of the economic climate at the time, the company decided to focus more on more small, niche developments.
+This was the last of the large developments PR Homes was involved in and afterwards decided to focus on smaller projects and eco builds.

 Penhill Road was an area we concentrated on due to its locality near the sea front.
-The two sites were purchased at a time just after the recession when smaller more affordable units were in vogue.
-On the first site, we constructed 9 flats with two penthouses and five 1 bedroom houses, soon to be followed on by Penhill Muse which was six 2 bedroom flats and two 2 bedroom houses, which both proved to be very popular.
+The two sites were purchased and on the first site, 9 flats were constructed with two penthouses and five 1 bedroom houses, soon to be followed on by Penhill Muse which was six two bedroom flats and two 2 bedroom houses, which both proved to be very popular.

 Situated near Brighton Woodingdean is a small but highly sort after village due to its location very near to Brighton.
 This particular site had far reaching views of the channel and proved to be a very successful development.
 There were 6 houses in total alongside some 2 bedroom flats at a more affordable price.